HSCryptKeeper/CryptKeeperClient/README.md

 The Crypt Master Client is a simple library for handling import secrets/passwords for application servers.
 The secrets are kept on a hardened server, where the client retrieves them through a gatekeeper.

-The Crypt Master Server is available [here](https://github.com/TheCryptMaster/CryptMasterServer 'Crypt Master Documentation').
+The Crypt Master Server is available [here](https://github.com/TheCryptMaster/CryptMasterServer 'Crypt Master Documentation')..